etlhsu/place/src/content/moments/time-for-change.md

 of.
 It turned out that I used this exact tactic to begin my story of getting a job, it's just that I chose to focus on a singular thing that I ended up not being fully proud of (not what I was working on, but how I worked) and never evolved beyond it.
-I also was too quick to spread myself thin spending my time in unfulfilling ways.
-So when I struggled to value myself, I had nothing to focus on that could still cultivate my passion.
+I also was too quick to spread myself thin spending my time in unfulfilling ways which gave me nothing to focus on that could still cultivate my passion.
 During these times, I keep deferring to people with lots to look forward to, but what if I gave myself something to look forward to as well?

 ...

-In retrospect, it seems so obvious that I would conclude to "giving up" if I compare my small ideas to massively developed ideas of others.
+In retrospect, it seems so obvious that I would conclude to "giving up" if I compare my small ideas to the massively developed ideas of others.
 But if anything, the largest trees are the biggest reminders of why we all should be planning the seeds that keep the forest growing.
 And if your lucky, those trees might already have a seed for you to start planting ;)